zoroworld/Eccom_app/README.md

 - DELETE /api/v1/product/:slug – Delete a product by ID
 - GET /api/v1/product/category/:categoryId – Get products by category
 - GET /api/v1/product/search?q=watchname – Search products by name

+# for Admin
+user: admin@gmail,com
+password: 1234

+# for User
+user: user@gmail.com
+password: 123456789

+And to see dashboard for user and admin select dashboard in user and admin profile